-overshoots since the significance of such overshoots becomes questionable.
-Only those overshoots larger than 5 per cent of the total initial displacement should be considered.
-The residual band, labeled T(Ad) on Figure A2A is ±5 percent of the initial displacement amplitude Ad from the steady state value of the oscillation.
+taken when applying the tolerance to small overshoots since the significance of such overshoots becomes questionable.
+Only those overshoots larger than 5 percent of the total initial displacement should be considered significant.
+The residual band, labeled T(A_d) on Figure C2A is ±5 percent of the initial displacement amplitude A_d from the steady state value of the oscillation.
 Only oscillations outside the residual band are considered significant.
-When comparing FFS data to airplane data, the process should begin by overlaying or aligning the FFS and airplane steady state values and then comparing amplitudes of oscillation peaks, the time of the first zero crossing and individual periods of oscillation.
-The FFS should show the same number of significant overshoots to within one when compared against the airplane data.
-The procedure for evaluating the response is illustrated in Figure A2A.
+When comparing FFS data to helicopter data, the process should begin by overlaying or aligning the FFS and helicopter steady state values and then comparing amplitudes of oscillation peaks, the time of the first zero crossing, and individual periods of oscillation.
+The FFS should show the same number of significant overshoots to within one when compared against the helicopter data.
+The procedure for evaluating the response is illustrated in Figure C2A.

-(b) Critically damped and overdamped response.
-Due to the nature of critically damped and overdamped responses (no overshoots), the time to reach 90 percent of the steady state (neutral point) value should be the same as the airplane within ±10 percent.
-Figure A2B illustrates the procedure.
+(b) Critically damped and Overdamped Response.
+Due to the nature of critically damped and overdamped responses (no overshoots), the time to reach 90 percent of the steady state (neutral point) value should be the same as the helicopter within ± 10 percent.
+The simulator response must be critically damped also.
+Figure C2B illustrates the procedure.